jkenney0501/dbt_superstore_dim_model/README.md

 Typically, these are pulling directly from the source data but in this case, one large table was broken down into dimensions and fact so the cutomers and prodcuts were aprt of that and had to be broken down as stages first.
 The employees is a separate file and was staged as such with all going dorectly to snapshots after testing.

+**Note:** I also add a dedupe step here on snapshots.
+This application may have different placement or timing on other models but it always happens somewhere in the process.

 ```sql
 -- note the scd snapshot uses a snapshot madcro and is run with by calling: dbt snapshot